niplav/site/nootropics.md

 Notes on the experiment:

-* 6th dose: Pill opened up inside the envelope, accidentally mostly de-blinding the dose (I'm pretty sure it was placebo).
+* 6th dose: Pill opened up inside the envelope, accidentally mostly de-blinding the dose (I'm pretty sure<sub>85%</sub> it was placebo).

 See Also
 ---------